AyushNaaa/VitalAccess/README.md

 ### Demo Mode

-Tap the VitalAccess logo **3 times** on the language screen to enable demo mode.
+Tap the Vytal logo **3 times** on the language screen to enable demo mode.
 This bypasses the CV Pipeline server and uses a mock vitals service — useful for testing the UI flow without running the backend.

 ---